dack91/octet/octet/src/examples/example_invaderers/README.md

 #####[Link for demo video] (https://youtu.be/ejbD38uXy2k)

 ######Game Description:
-Fight your way through multiple levels, defending your territory from the monstrous Link Invaders.
+Fight your way through multiple levels, defending your territory from the copycat Link Invaders.
+Take cover behind walls, but look out!
+They don't last forever.

 ######Major Additions:
 * Define Player and Enemy Playing Spaces
-  * I used a fifth, invisible wall as a border between player and invader game areas.
-The invaders can move in
+  * I used a fifth, invisible wall as a border sprite between player and invader game areas.
+The invaders can
-  the upper two thirds of the game window; once the lowermost invader reaches the dividing border, all
+  move in the upper two thirds of the game window; once the lowermost invader reaches the dividing border,
-  invaders begin to move back upscreen.
-After the top most invader reaches the top border all invaders will
+  all invaders begin to move back upscreen.
+After the top most invader reaches the top border all invaders
-  switch to once again move downscreen towards the player.
+  will switch to once again move downscreen towards the player.

 *  Add Wall Sprites That Take Multiple Damage Hits Before Destruction
   * adapt the sprite class to track number of lives, switch out textures